NIH-NCPI/ncpi-fhir-utility/docs/naming_conventions.md

 ## Specific Rules for StructureDefinitions

-The following rules apply to non-Extension type `StructureDefinitions` and are intended to help Kids First separate the constraints for Protected Health Information (PHI) from the constraints in base Kids First profiles.
+The following rules apply to non-Extension type `StructureDefinitions` and are intended to help NCPI separate the constraints for Protected Health Information (PHI) from the constraints in base NCPI profiles.

 All `StructureDefinition.id` values will be split into two tokens.
 The first